USS Evans (DE-1023)

 USS Evans (DE-1023), a Dealey-class destroyer escort, was the third ship of the United States Navy to have the name Evans.
-However, it is the only ship to be named for Ernest E. Evans, a naval officer and recipient of the Medal of Honor.
+However, it was the first to be named specifically for Ernest E. Evans, a naval officer and recipient of the Medal of Honor.
+Unusually, the next will use his full name, rather than reusing "USS Evans".

 The third Evans (DE-1023) was launched 14 September 1955 by Puget Sound Bridge and Dredging Company, Seattle, Washington; sponsored by Mrs. High Hendrickson, sister of Ernest E. Evans; and commissioned 14 June 1957.